Siemens Inspiro

-The Siemens Inspiro is a family of electric multiple units designed and manufactured by Siemens since 2012 for metro systems.
+The Siemens Inspiro is a family of electric multiple unit trains designed and manufactured by Siemens Mobility since 2012 for metro systems.
 The product was launched on 19 September 2012 at the InnoTrans in Berlin.
 The first Inspiro entered service with Warsaw Metro on 6 October 2013.

 Genesis

 In October 2009, Siemens Mobility started development on a new subway product family.
 It collaborated with DesignworksUSA on design aspects.
 The company based its design on Modular Metro vehicles previously produced for Vienna, Oslo and Nuremberg.